neuschaefer/reform-handbook/src/source/parts.rst

    make

-Same as the keyboard, the trackball's MCU has to be in "Atmega DFU bootloader" USB mode.

-Toggle the programming DIP switch SW7 to "ON" and press the reset button SW6.
+Same as the keyboard, the trackball's MCU has to be in bootloader USB mode for flashing.
+Toggle the programming DIP switch SW7 on the trackball controller to "ON" and press the reset button SW6.

-The trackball will reappear as a Atmel DFU bootloader USB device.
+The trackball will reappear as an "Atmel DFU bootloader" USB device.
 You can then upload your new firmware by executing:

 .. code-block:: none

    ./flash.sh

 .. _firmware: https://source.mntmn.com/MNT/reform/reform2-trackball-fw
-.. _keyboard: ../keyboard/index.html

 Trackball Schematics
 --------------------

-TODO
+TODO: include trackball schematics

 Trackpad
 ========